-- 1. follow the student code of conduct policy and observe College regulations and policies - 2. acquaint themselves with the criteria to meet graduation requirements of the College in his or her program - 3. practice good citizenship.
+1. follow the student code of conduct policy and observe College regulations and policies

+- 2. acquaint themselves with the criteria to meet graduation requirements of the College in his or her program - 3. practice excellent citizenship.

-I. Classroom Conduct
+Classroom Conduct

 The classroom is a place for learning and the exchange of ideas.
-In order for teaching and learning to occur, the appropriate environment must exist that includes respect, civility, and common courtesy.
-To help create this environment, the following items may be regulated on the course syllabus and may vary from instructor to instructor.
-Ask your instructor if you are unsure of the classroom rules.
-There may be additional items regulated by your instructor that are not listed here.
-Infractions of basic classroom rules will typically be addressed by your instructor; however, repeated or serious infractions may be referred for formal disciplinary sanction.
+In order for teaching and learning to occur, the environment must include respect, civility, and common courtesy.
+Faculty may address the following behaviors in the course syllabus.
+Class behavior requirements may vary by instructor.
+If unsure about classroom behavior requirements, students are encouraged to seek guidance from their instructors.
+The list of behaviors below is not exhaustive; there may be additional requirements provided by instructors that are not listed here.
+Typically, classroom behavior violations will first be addressed informally by the instructor.
+Repeated or serious offenses may be referred to the formal disciplinary process.

 - 1. Tardiness

 - 2. Attendance

 - 3. Food and drink

 - 4. Bringing guests to class

 - 5. Conversation during class

 - 6. Required protective equipment

 - 7. Minor disruptions during class

 - 8. Cell phones and other electronic devices

-- 9. Temporary dismissal from class